-- 1. Walden must take steps to ensure that one or both of the parents of a student with a disability or the adult student are present at each IEP meeting or are afforded the opportunity to participate, including: - a.
-Notifying parent(s) or adult student of the meeting early enough to ensure they will have an opportunity to attend; and - b.
-Scheduling the meeting at a mutually agreed-on time and place. - If the parent(s) or adult student cannot attend, Walden must use other methods to ensure participation of the parent(s) or the adult student, including individual or conference telephone calls.
-The parent(s) of a student with a disability or the adult student and Walden may agree to use alternative means of meeting participation, such as video conferences and conference calls (34 CFR § 300.328). - 3.
-A meeting may be conducted without a parent or the adult student in attendance if Walden is unable to convince the parent(s) or the adult student they should attend.
+- 1. Walden must take steps to ensure that one or both of the parents of a student with a disability or the student who is an adult are present at each IEP meeting or are afforded the opportunity to participate, including: - a.
+Notifying parents or student who is an adult of the meeting early enough to ensure that they will have an opportunity to attend; and - b.
+Scheduling the meeting at a mutually agreed-on time and place. - 2.
+If the parents or student who is an adult cannot attend, Walden must use other methods to ensure participation of the parents or the student who is an adult, including individual or conference telephone calls.
+The parents of a student with a disability or the student who is an adult and Walden may agree to use alternative means of meeting participation, such as video conferences and conference calls (34 CFR § 300.328).

+- 3. A meeting may be conducted without a parent or the student who is an adult in attendance if Walden is unable to convince the parent(s) or the student who is an adult that they should attend.
 In this case, Walden must keep a record of its attempts to arrange a mutually agreed-on time and place, such as: - a.
 Detailed records of telephone calls made or attempted and the results of those calls; - b.
-Copies of correspondence sent to the parent(s) or adult student and any responses received; and - c.
-Detailed records of visits made to the parent's(s') or adult student's home or place of employment and the results of those visits. - 4.
-Walden must take whatever action is necessary to ensure the parent(s) or adult student understands the proceedings of the IEP Team meeting, including arranging for an interpreter for parent(s) or adult student with deafness or whose native language is other than English. - a.
+Copies of correspondence sent to the parents or student who is an adult and any responses received; and - c.
+Detailed records of visits made to the parents' or student who is an adult home or place of employment and the results of those visits. - 4.
+Walden must take whatever action is necessary to ensure that the parent(s) or student who is an adult understands the proceedings of the IEP Team meeting, including arranging for an interpreter for parent(s) or student who is an adult with deafness or whose native language is other than English. - a.
 Under UCA 35A-13-604, an individual is required to be certified as an interpreter if that individual provides interpreter services for deaf and hard of hearing individuals. - b.
-An individual providing interpreting services other than those for deaf and hard of hearing individuals shall be trained.

-- 5. The parent(s) of a student with a disability or adult student are participants along with school personnel in developing, reviewing, and revising the IEP for their student.
-This is an active role in which the parent(s) or adult student: - a.
+An individual providing interpreting services other than those for deaf and hard of hearing individuals shall be trained. - 5.
+The parent(s) of a student with a disability or student who is an adult are participants along with school personnel in developing, reviewing, and revising the IEP for their student.
+This is an active role in which the parent(s) or student who is an adult: - a.
 Provide critical information regarding the strengths of the student and express their concerns for enhancing the education of the student; - b.
 Participate in the discussion of the student's need for special education and related services, and supplementary aids and services; and - c.
-Join with other participants in deciding how the student will be involved and progress in the general curriculum, how the student will participate in State- and LEA-wide assessments, and what services Walden will provide to the student and in what setting. - 6.
-Walden must give the parent(s) or adult student a copy of the student's IEP at no cost to the parent(s) or adult student.
+Join with other participants in deciding how the student will be involved and progress in the general curriculum, how the student will participate in Stateand LEA-wide assessments, and what services Walden will provide to the student and in what setting. - 6.
+Walden must give the parent(s) or adult student a copy of the student's IEP at no cost to the parent(s) or student who is an adult.

-III.H.
-NOTICE OF MEETING (34 CFR § 300.322; RULES III.H.)
+III.H.NOTICE OF MEETING (34 CFR § 300.322; RULES III.H.)